 The series was bought by Funimation for an English dub, which started in 1996.
 The enduring popularity of the series eventually lead to Dragon Ball Kai in 2009, a more streamlined edit that removed most of the aforementioned filler.

 This sub-series spawned a MMORPG continuation known as Dragon Ball Online for a time, but also spanned fifteen theatrical movies and two special tv episodes.
 The first thirteen movies are non-serial movies that primarily reflected the concurrent story of the show.
 The fourteenth movie, Dragon Ball Z: Battle of Gods, made years later under the direct involvement of Toriyama, is a canonical continuation to the manga and set some time after the Buu Saga.
-Dragon Ball Z: Resurrection ‘F’ was a direct sequel, and the wild success of both films lead to Dragon Ball Super, a whole new Sequel Series to Z, overwriting GT from the canon.
+Dragon Ball Z: Resurrection ‘F’ was a direct sequel, and the wild success of both films lead to Dragon Ball Super, a whole new series set between the Buu arc and Z's Distant Finale.